Fabian Kurz (DJ1YFK)Life is too short for QRS... |

 I am using the FT-890 for several years now and I have always been very pleased with this small but well performing radio except for one problem: heavy QRH sometimes occurs a few minutes after switching the RIG on.
 At the beginning it only drifted away a few Hz and jumped back to the correct frequency, later it got worse and the RX even switched off and the display started to blink.

 After some trouble-shooting I found out that a trimmer cap (TC 1002) which is in series to the reference-frequency-oscillator XTAL was faulty.
 Since my abilities in SMD-soldering are very limited, I tried to 'repair' the trimmer by just turning it around a few times and succeeded.
-Since several month there has been no more trouble with frequency-stability.
+For several months I experienced no more trouble with frequency-stability.

 The "repair" is very easy, only takes 10 minutes and all you need is a screwdriver.
 Upon several requests I quickly put this page together to show the whole process in detail.
 All pictures can be enlarged by clicking on the thumbnails.